Sorry, you need to enable JavaScript to visit this website.

 And the difficulties don’t stop after people get prescribed their desired medication.
 Instead, migraine sufferers often face:

-• Complicated prior authorization requirements, such as having to try and fail other treatments before getting the one they were originally prescribe
+• Complicated prior authorization requirements, such as having to try and fail other treatments before getting the one they were originally prescribed

 • Lengthy processes that can delay access to prescribed treatments by months